Dilbert: Wally

-One of the longest-serving engineers, Wally was originally a worker trying to get fired to get a severance package.
+One of the longest-serving engineers, Wally was originally a worker trying to get fired to obtain a large severance package.
 He hates work and avoids it whenever he can.
 He often carries a cup of coffee, calmly sipping from it even in the midst of chaos or office-shaking revelations.
 Wally is extremely cynical.
-He is even more socially inept than Dilbert (though far less self-aware of the fact), and references to his lack of personal hygiene are not uncommon.
+He is even more socially inept than Dilbert (though far less self-aware of the fact).
 Like the Pointy-Haired Boss, Wally is utterly lacking in ethics and will take advantage of any situation to maximize his personal gain while doing the least possible amount of honest work.
 Until the change to "business dorky" wear of a polo shirt, Wally was invariably portrayed wearing a short sleeved dress shirt and tie.
 Adams has stated that Wally was based on a Pacific Bell coworker of his who was interested in a generous employee buy-out program—for the company's worst employees.
 This had the effect of causing this man—whom Adams describes as "one of the more brilliant people I've met"—to work hard at being incompetent, rude, and generally poor at his job to qualify for the buy-out program.
 Adams has said that this inspired the basic laziness and amorality of Wally's character.
-Despite these personality traits Wally is accepted as part of Dilbert, Ted, Alice, and Asok's clique.
+Despite these personality traits, Wally is accepted as part of Dilbert, Ted, Alice, and Asok's clique.
 Although his relationship with Alice is often antagonistic and Dilbert occasionally denies being his friend, their actions show at least a certain acceptance of him.
 For Asok, Wally serves as something of a guru of counterintuitive "wisdom".
 Wally exasperates Dilbert at times but is also sometimes the only other co-worker who understands Dilbert's frustrations with company idiocy and bureaucracy.
 While Dilbert rages at the dysfunction of the policies of the company, Wally has learned to use the dysfunction to cloak, even justify, his laziness.

 Alice

 One of the more competent and highest paid engineers.
-She is often frustrated at her work, because she does not get proper recognition, which she believes is because she is female, though in reality it is likely because she has a quick, often violent temper, sometimes putting her "Fist of Death" to use, even with the Pointy-haired Boss.
+She is often frustrated at work because she does not get proper recognition, which she believes is because she is female.
+She has a quick, often violent temper, sometimes putting her "Fist of Death" to use, even with the Pointy-haired Boss.
 Alice is based on a woman that Adams worked with named Anita, who is described as sharing Alice's "pink suit, fluffy hair, technical proficiency, coffee obsession, and take-no-crap attitude."